Jasmyne Spencer: Angel City FC, 2022–24

 During the 2023 season, Spencer scored her first goal for the club, a match winner in a 1–0 victory against Kansas City Current which helped Angel City along its path to its first ever NWSL Playoff appearance where they finished the season fifth overall with a record.

 Spencer made her first start of the 2024 season on April 13, 2024, against Chicago Red Stars, playing a key role in Angel City's first win and clean sheet of the season.
 The game also marked her 175th NWSL regular-season appearance.
 Spencer made her 50th appearance for Angel City on September 1, 2024, in a home match against the Chicago Red Stars which finished as a 2–1 victory.
 Spencer is the first outfield player to reach this milestone for Angel City, and second overall after goalkeeper DiDi Haračić.
 After the conclusion of the 2024 season Spencer became a free agent and on December 10, 2024, Angel City announced they would not be signing Spencer to a new contact.
 Spencer finished her time at Angel City as the player with the most appearances across all competitions with 76.

+Vancouver Rise FC, 2025

+On February 3, 2025 Spencer signed with Vancouver Rise FC of Canada's Northern Super League (NSL).
+In the 2025 season she played 1903 minutes and scored 2 goals on the way to the Rise's victory in the NSL Championship.